DavidPeicho/cuda-pathtracer/README.md

 ### Dependencies

-You will need the following dependencies
+You will need the following dependencies (fetched if using our CMake):
 * [GLFW](http://www.glfw.org/)

 ### Windows